TreaHolley/treaholley.github.io/README.md

     <br>
         <details>
             <summary>Hello World</summary>
                 This was completed through the typescript download to confirm that it was downloaded and works correctly.
 From this I learned Typescript has the ability to create a javascript file to print a string of words to the console.
-Used the command ```console.log('Hello, World!');``` in typescript which converted the same command to javascript to print "Hello, World!"
+Used the command ```test console.log('Hello, World!');
+                ``` in typescript which converted the same command to javascript to print "Hello, World!"
         </details>
 </details>